SovereignCloudStack/standards/Design-Docs/flavor-naming-strategy.md

 A flavor name carries a certain promise of what's included.
 We feel a need to force transparency to create a level playing field in our ecosystem.
-This is needed to ensure that users to use many cloud operators together and find a somewhat similar level of performance.
+This is needed to ensure that users can use many cloud operators together and find a somewhat similar level of performance.

 So yes, these caveats need to be made transparent and be visible